calmvoyce/rocketgenius/README.md

 - Click in the green button in the bottom left corner of VSCode.
 Click on `Reopen in Container`

 - The container will start to build.
-Keep an eye on the terminal, it will ask for your password, so it can create the certificates.
+Keep an eye on the terminal, it will ask for your password so it can create the certificates.

 - Go to [https://wordpress.local](https://wordpress.local) to see it working.